-If you are thinking of starting dairy farming in Kenya, here are some common faqs you need to know about.
+If you are considering starting dairy farming in Kenya, here are some common faqs you need to know about.

-Before we begin our Q&A discussion, we will first look at dairy farming requirements in Kenya.
+Before we begin our Q&A discussion, we will look at Kenya’s dairy farming requirements.

 This includes land size and climatic conditions, which play an essential role in cattle rearing.

-Next, i:f you are thinking of starting dairy farming, it is essential to know which system you want to use to keep your dairy.
+Next, if you are considering starting dairy farming, knowing which system you want to use to keep your dairy is essential.